-Institutions may enter as many categories as they wish, but must complete a separate submission for each category.
+Institutions may enter as many categories as they wish, but a separate submission form must be completed for each category.

 Only one entry per institution per category is allowed in most categories, which is why we require sign-off by the head of the relevant institution.
 The exception to this is the Lifetime Achievement award, for which we will accept nominations/applications from anyone without the need for institutional sign-off.